 What government offer operators

-1. Pump priming: Government spending on services and workers, direct or indirect, will go mainly through POEMs.
+- Pump priming: Government spending on services and workers, direct or indirect, will go mainly through POEMs.

-4. Marketing: Government will promote POEMs through its channels to workers, tourists, businesses, officials, claimants, taxpayers, and inward investors.
+- Marketing: Government will promote POEMs through its channels to workers, tourists, businesses, officials, claimants, taxpayers, and inward investors.

 There is a further facility POEMs could exploit that is easy for policymakers to offer: an official registry of trading records.
 This stores a unique, objective, record of each user’s successful completion of transactions in POEMs that is given official status; like a driving license.
-It is under the control of each user but can’t be replaced in case of sanctions, just as we can’t get an alternative driving license having filled the first with penalty points.
+It is under the control of each user but can’t be replaced in case of sanctions, just as we can’t get an alternative driving license having filled a first with penalty points.

 Obligations on operators